mentawaremedia/mentawaremedia.github.io/source/about/index.markdown

 How you get to know is what I want to know.
 {% endblockquote %}

-The world is full of opportunitie.
+The world is full of opportunities.
 There are all sorts wonderful problems surrounding us.
 How can I loose weight?
 Can I learn faster?
 How can I be more successful?

 By understanding the world around us we're better able to the steer our lives and